ahobai/ResearchProject/README.md

 # ResearchProject
 The influence of individual backgrounds on conversational involvement in a group setting.
+This experiment is part of the [Research Project 2023](https://github.com/TU-Delft-CSE/Research-Project).

 ## Dependencies used